Fat Loss Calculator

 How Daily Calorie Target Is Calculated

-Your daily calorie target represents the precise amount of energy you should consume daily to achieve sustainable weight loss.
+Your daily calorie target represents the calculated amount of energy one may consider consume daily to achieve sustainable weight loss.
 We start by calculating your Basal Metabolic Rate (BMR) using the Mifflin-St Jeor equation, which is the gold standard for estimating resting energy needs.
 Next, we multiply your BMR by your activity level to find your Total Daily Energy Expenditure (TDEE).
 Finally, we subtract a specific daily deficit based on your goal to lose 0.5 to 1 kg of fat per week.
-This method ensures you lose fat while preserving muscle mass.
+This method aims to help you lose fat while preserving muscle mass.

 BMR = 10 × weight(kg) + 6.25 × height(cm) - 5 × age(y) + s